surifirstpin/biplus_documentation/docs/Tags.md

 ## Create Tag

-Tag provides the total path for reports and
+Tag provides the total path for reports and dashboards.
+1.

 ## Edit Tag